 Sometimes, I didn’t have the best car attendant, but that was the exception, not the norm.

-I love roomettes because they offer personal space, food, shower access, and the ability to sleep horizontally.
-Additionally, roomettes are often cheaper than bedrooms.
-With a sleeper, your basic needs are met once on board, but indulging in a treat from the café car is always fun.
+I love roomettes because they offer personal space, food, shower access, and the ability to sleepย horizontally.
+Additionally,ย roomettes are often cheaper thanย bedrooms.
+With a sleeper, your basic needs are met once you’re on board, but indulging in a treat from the cafรฉ car is always a treat.

 Reminder: Circumstances can shift at any moment.
 While I strive to update everything, Amtrak may make changes without my knowledge.